 In April 2011, the Agency published the first Harmonised UNRWA-Donor Monitoring and Evaluation Matrix for the period ended December 31, 2010.
 Internally, the results aggregation and qualitative analysis were consistent and well communicated.
-However, the process encountered a few challenges; mainly the volume of indicators, the unique nature of some of the indicators (i.e., field specific) and, due to the implementation of transformational changes in some programmes, a number of indicators were not reportable (e.g., monitoring learning achievement testing).
-These challenges have been addressed.
+However, the process encountered a few challenges; mainly the volume of indicators, the unique nature of some of the indicators (i.e., field specific) and, due to the implementation of transformational changes in some programs, a number of indicators were not reportable (e.g., monitoring learning achievement testing).
+The Matrix continues to be under review by the Department for International Development (DFID) and the EU in order to use it as the primary vehicle for performance reporting.

-Overall, the institutionalised monitoring and evaluation capacities, frameworks and functions and the Agency's overall management of the Monitoring and Evaluation tools within the Department of Internal Oversight Services have been deemed adequate to ensure coherent, accurate, and analytical reporting to UNRWA's management, donors and hosts; both on impact and results.
+The institutionalised monitoring and evaluation capacities, frameworks and functions and the Agency's overall management of the Monitoring and Evaluation tools within the Department of Internal Oversight Services have been deemed adequate to ensure coherent, accurate, and analytical reporting to UNRWA's management, donors and hosts; both on impact and results.